mdtanker/polartoolkit/docs/contributing.md

 ### Documentation

-The Docs are build with `Sphinx` and `Read the Docs`.
+The Docs are build with [Sphinx](https://www.sphinx-doc.org/en/master/) and hosted on [Read the Docs](https://about.readthedocs.com/).
 Due to the above mentioned issues with the included C programs, `Read the Docs (RTD)` can't run the scripts which are part of the docs (i.e. the gallery examples).
 Because of this the notebooks don't execute on a build, as specified by `execute_notebooks: 'off'` in `_config.yml`.
 Here is how to run/update the docs on your local machine.

 > **Note:** The docs are automatically built on PR's by `RTD`, but it's good practice to build them manually before a PR, to check them for errors.